Laura Malmivaara

 Laura Pauliina Malmivaara (born 26 October 1973) is a Finnish actress.
 Her acting career began in 1993 and includes dozens of roles in film and television productions, as well as stage appearances.
-In addition to acting, she has also worked as a singer, photographer, television host, blogger and model.
+In addition to acting, she has also worked as a singer, photographer, television host, blogger, and model.

+Early life and education

+Laura Pauliina Malmivaara was born on 26 October 1973 into a clerical family in Kajaanin maalaiskunta (now Kajaani), Finland.

+Before pursuing acting, she worked as a model in her youth.
+After graduating from the Sibelius Upper Secondary School in 1992, she lived and worked as a model in Athens, Greece, for a period of time.

+In 2002, Malmivaara graduated from the Helsinki Theatre Academy.
+She also studied photography at the School of Arts, Design and Architecture in Helsinki and theology at the University of Helsinki.